Pork Tenderloin Sheet Pan with Sweet Potatoes

-Pork tenderloins with sweet potatoes and red onions are seasoned with brown sugar, cinnamon, and chili powder.
-Everything is roasted together on a sheet pan making a juicy Pork Tenderloin and Sweet Potato Sheet Pan Dinner.
+This easy Pork Tenderloin Sheet Pan with Sweet Potatoes combines pork tenderloins with sweet potatoes and red onions, seasoned with brown sugar, cinnamon, and chili powder.
+Everything is roasted together on a sheet pan, resulting in perfectly tender, juicy pork.

-This is hands-down my favorite cut of pork and works perfectly because it is a sheet pan dinner that is easy to make and easy to clean up!
+This is hands-down my favorite cut of pork and works perfectly, especially when it’s surrounded by tender, delicious, caramelized, roasted veggies.
+And because it is a sheet pan dinner, similar to our Sheet Pan Sausage and Potatoes, it is easy to make and easy to clean up!

-I love being able to toss all of my ingredients together to cook on one sheet pan, having a delicious meal on the table in right around 30 minutes, start to finish!
+I love being able to toss all my ingredients together on one sheet pan and have a delicious meal on the table in right around 30 minutes, start to finish!

 - The veggies: Sweet Potatoes and red onions.
-Both of these vegetables caramelize so nicely and just get more flavorful as they do.
+Both of these vegetables caramelize so nicely in the oven and just get more flavorful as they do.

 - Spice rub: Combine dark brown sugar, chili powder, kosher salt, garlic powder.
 If you’d like more kick, add some red pepper flakes!